bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 in Flutter for the past year.

 I didn't immediately make any decision on whether to go or not to go.
-You know, I'm a student and have coursework to do and attendance to check off.
-(In retrospect – I cannot believe I was seriously thinking about not going.
-Given the opportunity again, I'd say "yes" in an instant)
+You know, I'm a student and have coursework to do and attendance to check off.[^first]

 After a few weeks of practicing my usual "running away from making decisions", I decided to go.
 My reasoning was simple, if a bit weird: